shubhamj190/social-app/README.md

 /api/v1/instagram  it gives the followers, follows and date

 /api/v1/linkedin  it gives the followers, follows and date

 /api/v1/<params>  it returns the params in the body

-  ### ofcourse all the details are fictioue
+  ### ofcourse all the details are fictitious 😊